ibexa/documentation-developer/docs/guide/form_builder/forms.md

+---
+description: Form Builder enables creating dynamic forms to use in surveys, questionnaires, sign-up forms and others.
+---

 # Forms [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

 You can build forms consisting of different fields in the Form Builder.